jdbeutel/ics699-docs/statusReport/statusReport-2014-04thru09.md

 Contacts Tab
 ------------

-I started converting the app's main tab, Contacts, to Angular.
+I started converting the app's main tab, Contacts, to Angular and AJAX, from the Prototype JavaScript library.
 I also added new features, such as editing, sorting, and paging, because they had a large impact on the implementation in Angular.
 However, I have not finished the conversion of this tab.